 The Namibian Act is still due for enforcement as a law.
-The Ministry of Trade and Industry is now working on regulations, which will be given to stakeholders for their inputs and the government will then promulgate such regulations and the Act will be enforced.
+The Ministry of Trade and Industry is now working on regulations, which will be given to stakeholders for their inputs and the Government will then promulgate such regulations and the Act will be enforced.

-Chapter 9 of the Namibian competition Act makes provision for the transitional period, between the promulgation of the Act (24 April 2003) and enforcement of the Act.
-According to this chapter, if a merger is effected during this transitional period, such a merger is regarded for a period of 12 months from the date of commencement of the Act, to be a merger implemented in contravention of chapter 4 of this Act.
+Chapter 9 of the Namibian competition Act makes provision for the transitional period, between the promulgation of the Act and enforcement of the Act.
+According to this chapter, if a merger is effected during this transitional period and such a transaction is concluded after the date of commencement of the Act, such a merger is regarded for a period of 12 months from the date of commencement of the Act, to be a merger implemented in contravention of chapter 4 of this Act.
 This presents some investment problems, at least for the time-being.
 Investors are very cautious and hesitant to implement any joint ventures of significant magnitudes due to uncertainties as to whether such ventures will be allowed to continue or abolished upon the commencement of the NaCC.

-Finally, Namibian consumers appear to be under-represented.
-National institutions, formally representing consumer interests are at least weak, or non-existent.
-The Ministry of trade and Industry, including the NaCC are therefore expected to vigorously take consumer interests in consideration when dealing with competition issues.
+Namibian consumers appear to be under-represented as national institutions, formally representing consumer interests are at best weak, or non-existent.
+The Ministry of Trade and Industry is however in the process of setting up or to facilitate the formation of a consumer lobby.